 Looking to save money on booking your next vacation?
 With Priceline’s “Name Your Own Price” bidding system, you may be able to save big on your hotel booking!
 Want to learn how?
-Lucky for you, in this article, we’ll tell you everything you need to know about how Priceline’s hotel bidding system works, and how to bid on Priceline hotels.
+Lucky for you, in this article, we’ll tell you everything you need to know about how their hotel bidding system works, and how to actually bid on hotels.

 Priceline's "Name Your Own Price" bidding system allows you to select a general area in which to stay, check-in and check-out dates, number of rooms, and minimum star rating.
 Then, you get to submit a price that you're willing to pay for your stay.
 If your price is accepted, Priceline will book your hotel for you.

 Note that as a trade-off for getting to pick your own price (which will usually be lower than published room rates), you can't pick the specific hotel or rooms that you get to stay in.
-Some travel booking websites have similar restrictions, such as Expedia.com's "Unpublished Rates" program for hotels, as well as Hotwire.com.
 There are some ways to get around these limitations, though, which we will cover at the end of this tutorial.

 Open your web browser and go to www.priceline.com.
 In the menu across the top of the screen, click Hotels.